-The property has been altered and extended.
-The alterations would appear to have been carried out some time ago.
+The property has had a blockwork skin added around the original walls after the date of original construction.
+The property has also been extended.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.